Joonsey/joonsey.github.io/README.md

 ### 11th week {#eleventhweek}
 Fixing some scripts and helping some friend practise for a Python test, went very succesfull.
 Learning the use dictionairies.

+### 12th week {#twelvthweek}
+Made a nosql database and i am managing it with python code, also made a website template.
+So now i just have to integrate them...